rchillyard/Comparer/README.md

 Version 1.0.2 introduces a _Comparers_ trait which allows a programmer easily to get a comparer for a case class, assuming that the fields are in order from most to least significant.

 Version 1.0.3 adds compareIterable, compareList, compareArray, compareTry, compareEither and compare7 thru compare10.
-Also Comparer[Boolean].
+Also _Comparer of Boolean_.

 Version 1.0.4 adds Functional module and provides support for Scala 2.13